lubeda/EspHoMaTriXv2/README.md

 ### automatic brightness

-Awtrix and PixelIt have hardcoded functionality.
-EHMTX is also capable to build something like that by lambdas.
+Awtrix and PixelIt have hard-coded functionality.
+EHMTX is also capable to built something like that by lambdas.
 But this is all your freedom.
-See the Ulanzi simple yaml as guide.
+See the Ulanzi simple YAML as a guide.

 Example: automatic brightness control with an bh1570 sensor